grongierisc/iris-python-interoperability-template/README.md

 ## 1.3.
 Register a component

-Thanks to the method grongier.pex.Utils.register_component() :
+Thanks to the method iop.Utils.register_component() :

 Start an embedded python shell :